Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Here’s a question that should keep you up at night: can we actually build the systems described in this Blueprint, or are they just pretty pictures drawn by optimists who’ve never wrestled with a government database?

-Singapore answers that question.
+Singapore answers the “is this possible?” question.
 Not perfectly.
 Not completely.
 But actually.

 On November 24, 2014, Prime Minister Lee Hsien Loong stood up and said Singapore would become the world’s first “Smart Nation”—not a city with some clever apps, but an entire country rewired for the digital age.
-A decade later, with S$2.4 billion invested and Smart Nation 2.0 launched in October 2024, Singapore offers the closest real-world approximation to the governance systems we’re proposing.
+More than a decade later, with over S$1.6 billion in government AI funding alone, Smart Nation 2.0 in full swing, and a new S$1 billion National AI R&D Plan (2025-2030) announced, Singapore offers the closest real-world approximation to the governance systems we’re proposing.

 Why Singapore?
 Because nature forced the experiment.